Intellectual Property

 Jason Sanders

-Jason started his career at Townsend and Townsend and Crew (now Kilpatrick Townsend) and was a partner at Maschoff Brennan before starting Sanders IP Law.
+Jason is the founder and managing partner at Sanders IP Law.
+He started his career at the legendary IP firm of Townsend and Townsend and Crew (now Kilpatrick Townsend) and later joined Maschoff Brennan as a partner.
 He has represented universities, large companies, and startups worldwide.
-He also assists companies with patent protection in foreign locations ranging from China, Japan, and Korea, to Australia, Israel, South Africa, Brazil, Europe and beyond.
-Jason has also experience working as part-time in house counsel for a number of tech companies advising these companies on IP, contracts, fund raising, and joint development agreements, among others.
+He has acted as in house counsel for a few technology companies handling intellectual property, contracts, license agreement, mergers & acquisitions, and corporate governance matters.
+He has vast intellectual property experience both domestically and internationally.
+Jason assists companies with patent protection in foreign locations ranging from China, Japan, and Korea, to Australia, Israel, South Africa, Brazil, Europe and beyond.

 His pride and joy are his son and three daughters.
-If he’s not answering his phone, it’s probably because he’s on a ski slope in the mountains outside Salt Lake City, or deep in a slot canyon in southern Utah.
+If he’s not answering his phone, it’s probably because he’s on a ski slope or lake in the mountains outside Salt Lake City or deep in a slot canyon in southern Utah.

 Education